Do you want to celebrate Pentecost with your children? It doesn’t have to be complicated! Here are some simple ideas for making Pentecost special!

 You can talk about how some practices of the Church have changed since you were little.
 Talk about the role of the Holy Spirit in guiding the Pope and bishops and leading the church.

-Don’t miss the opportunity to celebrate this special day with your family.
-Children love celebrations and this helps make learning the faith a joyful, loving experience.
+Don’t miss the opportunity to celebrate Pentecost with children!
+All kids love celebrations and this helps make learning the faith a joyful, loving experience.
 You don’t need to make it complicated, pick a few ideas that will work for your family and incorporate them into your family traditions during this feast.
 Help your children understand the importance of feast days and most especially pray with them for an outpouring of the Holy Spirit on your family.
 Share your own tips and traditions below!